mstksg/inCode/copy/entries/functor-structures-2.md

 `SumType`, we used `Dec Choice a`.
 Is there a type that combines *both* `ListF` and `Dec`?

-Ah hah, if we look nearby `DivAp`, we see the answer: *[DecAlt][]*!
+If we look nearby `DivAp`, we see the answer: *[DecAlt][]*!
 It combines both `ListF` and `Dec`.

 [DecAlt]: https://hackage.haskell.org/package/functor-combinators/docs/Data-Functor-Invariant-DecAlt.html

 ### Building an Invariant Schema

-Now let's wire it up:
+Let's wire it up:

 ```haskell
 !!!functor-structures/invariant.hs "data Schema" "data Field" "data Choice" "data Primitive"
 ```

-Writing a schema using this type is going to be very similar to writing the contravariant version.
+Writing a schema using this type is going to be very similar to writing one for our other schema types:

 ```haskell
 !!!functor-structures/invariant.hs "customerSchema ::"